Simogh67/NLP-Topic-Modeling/README.md

 Words: 0.022*"mile" + 0.019*"mileag" + 0.016*"highway" + 0.016*"road" + 0.013*"vehicl" + 0.013*"get" + 0.012*"averag" + 0.011*"trip" + 0.011*"citi" + 0.009*"model"

 As we can see, we have well-diversified topics.
-For instance, clearly topics zero and two are about hotels, but topics one and five are about cars.
-Interestingly, since we use Dubai hotel reviews, topic nine indicates that many positive reviews were about Burj al Arab hotel and its luxury facilities.
 This implies that our model could extract meaningful information from the dataset.
+From the result, topics 0, 1, 3, 5, and 7 are about hotels, and the rest of them are about cars.

 ### Evaluation

-Here, we have an unseen review i.e. "small room and tiny en-suite but friendly and helpful Location is excellent - 4 minute walk from Earls Court tube station.
-Receptionists were friendly and helpful - got us to our room at 11am and looked after our suitcase after checkout while we went to the city".
-This text clearly is about a hotel room.

-Our model predicts that with 72% chance, the text belongs to topic zero.
-The result is correct and shows that our model works.

-The next unseen review is about a car "I researched this car for a few months and decided on the Buick  rather than a small Lexus or Mercedes.
-The new JDE Power dependability ratings make me feel really good about my selection.
-Cannot say anything bad about the car.
-Lively in tight situations while still exhibiting the Buick trademark smooth ride.
-Great fit and finish.
-Very pleased."

-Our model predicts that with 83% chance, the text belongs to topic five.
-The result is the closest answer we have among topics and shows the merit of our model.
+Here, we feed the unseen data to our model.

+Our model gives us the probability of the text belonging to each topic.

+We pick the highest probability and based on it, the data is classified.

+Indeed, if the assigned topic is among topics 0, 1, 3, 5, and 7, the text is a hotel review.
+Otherwise, it is a car review.

+Finally, our model classifies the unseen text with 83% accuracy, which is a good result for an unsupervised approach.